kbg2201/CS479/week5/week5.md

 #### CrackMe #4 Summary
-From demonstration of this crackme we saw that the file woul delete itself so I had to change it to be immutable and would not delete.
+From demonstration of this crackme we saw that the file would delete itself so I had to change it to be immutable and would not delete.
+I download the file.
+Next i changed the permissions on it and owned it and made it immutable so it would not delete itsels with the chattr command.
+While analyzing the code i was able to find the sink that was named theEnd().
+To reach the end there were different computations involving XOR and bit shifting and the PID.
+Because I am not well practiced in these computations my attempt was to just replicate the computations using the PID.